 Cloud Empires and the Platform as Private Sovereign

 Vili Lehdonvirta's Cloud Empires is a history of how digital platforms became private governments.
-Its strongest claim is not just that Amazon, eBay, Upwork, Apple, Uber, Bitcoin, and GoFundMe grew powerful.
-It is that platforms became powerful by supplying order: identity, trust, enforcement, payment, reputation, dispute resolution, labor discipline, and market access.
+Its strongest claim isn't that Amazon, eBay, Upwork, Apple, Uber, Bitcoin, and GoFundMe grew powerful, but that they grew powerful by supplying order: identity, trust, enforcement, payment, reputation, dispute resolution, labor discipline, and market access.
 Read in the AI era, the book explains why model platforms and agent ecosystems are becoming institutions before publics have decided how to govern them.

 The Book